aasemgar7i/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is print th path name of the current directory
+"echo $PWD" is print th path name of the current directory "echo $(ls)" Display the content list of your current directory